TrendingTechnology/larua/README.md

 - Slider that shows featured posts (need the API to be enabled in Ghost Dashboard -> Labs -> API).
 - UI optimised for different form factors (phone/tablet/pc)
 - Ability to set your own publication icon and publication logo.
-- Cover- and featured-post images for tags, author and single post pages.
+- Set cover- and featured-post images for tags, author and single post pages.
 - Navigation confgurable via navigation-section in Ghost panel.
-- Responsive sidebar with Recent posts, Most used tags, Related posts which shows up on high-res (tablet+) displays.
+- Responsive sidebar with Recent posts, Most used tags and Related posts which shows up on high-res (tablet+) displays.
 - Author section at the bottom of each post includes avatar and user bio.
 - Set social media links through Ghost settings panel (they will show in the footer)
 - Translation support!